Not every garden gets full sun, but that doesn’t mean bamboo is off the table.

 Ins and outs of growing bamboo in the shade

 There are a few reasons why you might want to plant bamboo in the shade.
 It could be a matter of necessity, based on limited sunlight in your garden.
-Or if you live in the desert, it might simply be advisable to give your bamboo a little shelter from the beating sun.
+Or if you live in the desert, it might be a wise strategy to give your bamboo a little shelter from the beating sun.
 Or you might just be attracted to a certain variety of bamboo that prefers less sunlight.

 The fact is, bamboo is a grass, and like most grasses, bamboo needs a lot of sunlight.
 Plants use chlorophyll and photosynthesis to turn sunlight into food, and as such, sunlight is essential.
 Plants don’t grow in the dark.
 Sunlight also has a way of deterring some of those shade-loving insects that like to dwell on indoor plants and in the cooler corners of the garden.